splasyyy/SchoolBro-AI/README.md

    pip install openai

 3. **Set up OpenAI API Key:**:
    You need to set your OpenAI API key.
 If you don’t have an API key yet, you can get it from OpenAI.
-Once you have it, place it in the api_key variable in the script or configure it via environment variables.
+Once you have it, place it in the api_key variable in the script(line 5) or configure it via environment variables.

 4. **Run SchoolBro:**:
 In your terminal, navigate to the project directory and run: